mattrude/pgpkeyserver-lite/readme.md

-# OpenPGP Keyserver Site - Lite
+# OpenPGP Keyserver Website - Lite

 This repository holds the website for my OpenPGP Keyserver, but the lite version of it.